pingcap/blog/architecture-and-use-cases-of-a-cloud-native-newsql-database.md

 That’s why we built TiDB Operator, and recently open-sourced it, so you can deploy, scale, upgrade, and maintain TiDB in any cloud environment--public, private or hybrid.
 TiDB installs Prometheus and Grafana by default, so monitoring comes "out of the box". ([Here’s a tutorial on TiDB Operator.](https://www.infoworld.com/article/3297700/kubernetes/introducing-the-kubernetes-operator-for-tidb.html))

 ![Sample Grafana Dashboard Monitoring a TiDB Deployment](media/sample-grafana-dashboard-monitoring-a-tidb-deployment.png)
-<center> Sample Grafana Dashboard Monitoring a TiDB Deployment </center>
+<div class="caption-center"> Sample Grafana Dashboard Monitoring a TiDB Deployment </div>

 Ultimately, flexible scalability for your technical needs is crucial for business success.
 It’s the difference between becoming the next Facebook versus Friendster.
 That’s the value that TiDB brings to our users, so they can focus on delivering the best product for *their* users.